Reducing Marine Plastics: the Importance of Regional Knowledge Sharing and Policy Harmonisation

 02 Oct 2023

-This dialogue occurred during a hybrid seminar entitled ‘Regional Knowledge Sharing and Identification of Opportunities for Enhanced Reduction of Marine Plastics Debris’, held in commemoration of ASEAN-Japan 50 years of collaboration.
-The seminar aimed to gather insights for enhanced marine plastic reduction as well as to showcase progress made by ASEAN countries in light of the upcoming internationally legally binding plastic treaty.
+The seminar, part of the commemoration of 50 years of ASEAN-Japan collaboration, gathered insights for enhanced marine plastic reduction and showcased progress made by ASEAN countries in light of the upcoming internationally legally binding plastic treaty.

-In his opening remarks, the Director of Marine Plastic Pollution Office, Ministry of Environment of Japan (MOEJ), Mr Kotaro Fuji emphasised the importance of strengthening collaboration between Japan and the ASEAN Member States on marine plastic pollution.
-‘We would like to help create an effective instrument involving many countries including those in the Asia Pacific region,’ he said.
+Mr Kotaro Fuji, Director of the Marine Plastic Pollution Office at Japan's Ministry of Environment (MOEJ), emphasised in his opening remarks the importance of strengthening collaboration between Japan and ASEAN Member States (AMS) on marine plastic pollution.

-Dr Yasuhiko Hotta, Programme Director of the Sustainable Consumption and Production Area at the Institute for Global Environmental Strategies (IGES) set the stage for the discussion with a presentation highlighting the significance of knowledge sharing in harmonising relevant policies within ASEAN.
+Dr Yasuhiko Hotta, Programme Director of the Sustainable Consumption and Production Area at the Institute for Global Environmental Strategies (IGES), set the stage for the discussion with a presentation highlighting the significance of knowledge sharing in harmonising relevant policies within ASEAN.

 Also read: A United ASEAN Against Plastic Pollution